Mayslake Center Ii Nfp

 How does Mayslake Center Ii Nfp spend its money?

 Mayslake Center Ii Nfp directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Mayslake Center Ii Nfp tax-deductible?